Introduction to Laravel – Beginner Series

 And that’s it.
 The developers have already worked on making things more secure.
 It’s more trustworthy as you don’t have to google to know which encryption method is more secure.

 If you think Laravel misses a certain feature, then you can for a plugin for it.
 There is a great website for getting Laravel packages called Packalyst.
-Currently, on Packalyst, there are 15,915 laravel plugins.
+Currently, on Packalyst, there are 15,915 Laravel plugins.
 It means the function you want to create has more likely been created by somebody else.
-All you need is get it to your app.
+All you need is to get it to your app.
+I hope the article was helpful.
+Feel free to comment if you have any suggestions.